I got into book ghostwriting by way of journalism.

 I was tired of Facetiming with my then 2-year-old son on train rides home because it was his bedtime and I'd missed his entire day.
 This was in 2019, before a global pandemic made WFH (Work From Home) a popular work option.

-So, with family and flexibility in mind, I settled on book ghostwriting for my new career.
+So, with family and flexibility in mind, I settled on becoming a professional ghostwriter for my new career.

 As it turned out, book ghostwriting requires many of the skills I've developed and sharpened over the course of my career: an investigative journalist's tenacity, the flair of feature writing, the curiosity to dig deeper and explore the story, and the project management chops to keep books on track.